Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Methodology II: Models

-\subsection{Pseudo Loss}
+\subsection{\MakeUppercase{Pseudo Loss}}

-Now that we have described the 3D pseudo-label generation process, we shall outline the loss function for using the labels during training.
-The loss function, pseudo-loss, will be used in the chosen modified models and EasyOcc.
+Model supervision using Easy3D-Labels will be facilitated by the pseudo-loss function, $\mathcal{L}_{\text{Pseudo}}$.
 This loss consists of two distinct terms, as shown in (\ref{eq:pseudo_loss}), where $\lambda$ is a constant initialized at the start of training (an ablation on the value of $\lambda$ is discussed in Table \ref{tab:lambda_ablation}).
 The formulation is adapted from GaussianOcc, where it was initially used as an optional component for training with ground-truth labels \cite{gaussianocc}.

-As shown in Equation (\ref{eq:geometry_loss}), geometry loss is composed of three separate losses: geometric scale loss, semantic scale loss, and Lovász softmax loss \cite{lovasz}.
+As shown in Equation (\ref{eq:geometry_loss}), geometry loss is composed of three separate losses: geometric scale loss, semantic scale loss, and Lovász softmax loss \cite{berman2018lovasz}.

-All losses, including cross-entropy, are standard in semantic occupancy prediction, as they effectively penalize misclassifications and support class re-weighting to address dataset imbalance.
+All losses, including cross-entropy, are standard in semantic occupancy estimation, as they effectively penalize misclassifications and support class re-weighting to address dataset imbalance.

-\subsection{Modifications to Existing Models}
+\subsection{\uppercase{Modifications to Existing Models}}

-Incorporating pseudo-loss into the three selected architectures requires considering how the loss function interacts with existing losses and also specific implementation details, as outlined below.
+Incorporating $\mathcal{L}_{\text{Pseudo}}$ into the three selected architectures requires considering how the loss function interacts with existing losses and also specific implementation details, as outlined below.

-As described in Section \ref{sec:lit_review}, SelfOcc predicts semantic occupancy using a two-step process: binary occupancy prediction ($occ$), followed by a semantic voxel prediction ($sem$) which together produce the final output.
+\textbf{SelfOcc: }As described in Section \ref{sec:lit_review}, SelfOcc predicts semantic occupancy using a two-step process: binary occupancy prediction ($occ$), followed by a semantic voxel prediction ($sem$), which together produce the final output.
 This structure introduces two key considerations: (1) a voxel may be classified as occupied by $occ$ but empty by $sem$, resulting in it being considered unoccupied, and (2) a voxel may be classified as unoccupied by $occ$ but occupied by $sem$, leading to it remaining unoccupied.

 Through preliminary testing, we observe that excluding $occ$ from pseudo-loss computation and from the final scene representation improved performance in both IoU and mIoU metrics.
 This is perhaps explained by the considerations discussed above.
 Hence, the final scene representation is the semantic voxel, $sem$.
 The final loss function is defined in Equation (\ref{eq:selfocc_loss}).
 The additional losses present aid in SDF stability, multi-frame photometric consistency, RGB rendering, and 2D semantic loss.